hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

         .setInitialPermits( "3" );
 ```

-It has below attributes.
+Semaphore configuration has the following attributes.

-- initial-permits: It is the thread count which the concurrent access is limited to.
-For example, if it is set as "3", concurrent access to the object is limited to 3 thread.
+- `initial-permits`: The thread count to which the concurrent access is limited.
+For example, if it is set as "3", concurrent access to the object is limited to 3 threads.
-- backup-count: Count of synchronous backups. ???
+- `backup-count`: Number of synchronous backups. ???
-- async-backup-count: Count of asynchronous backups. ???
+- `async-backup-count`: Number of asynchronous backups. ???

 ### Executor Service Configuration